nulib/NULA/README.md

 This is an ongoing list of the local authorities in the Northwestern University catalog and how they are mapped to LCSH.

-This list owes a considerable amount to the work done to map LCSH headings at the Chicago History Museum: https://libguides.chicagohistory.org/blog/LCSH-to-Local-Headings-Map as well as the source vocabularies listed below.
+This list owes a considerable amount to the work done to map LCSH headings at the Chicago History Museum: https://libguides.chicagohistory.org/blog/LCSH-to-Local-Headings-Map and the resources listed below.

 Questions are welcome and can be sent to jamie.carlstone@northwestern.edu